karnaker/digitalocean_dev/README.md

 1. Use the conda command to test the installation and activation: `conda list`

-## VII.
-Install MongoDB Database Tools
+## 7. Install MongoDB Database Tools

 _The MongoDB Database Tools are a collection of command-line utilities for working with a MongoDB deployment.
 These tools release independently from the MongoDB Server schedule._